The Japanese use herbs and spices to elevate their cooking. Learn about the different herbs and spices and how to incorporate them into your dish!

 Other names: Japanese pepper

 Sansho is a cousin to the Chinese Sichuan peppercorn.
 The peppercorns come from the Japanese prickly ash.
-The citrus-peppery flavor gives a pleasant tingly, and lasting sensation on the tongue.
+The citrus-peppery flavor gives a pleasant, tingly, lasting sensation on the tongue.

 Read more about sansho here.